 - Create a culture to attract and retain the industry’s best talent

-- Implemented LED retrofits at 150 properties across the U.S.
+- Implemented LED retrofits at over 200 properties across the U.S.

 - Offered customers same day and on demand shopping delivery via Deliv at select centers

 - 100% of malls engage in local community engagement activities.
 Simon Youth Foundation has 37 Academies in 15 states and has awarded nearly $18 million in scholarships to more than 5,000 students